 I was interested in lots of fields of psychology but in discovering sport and performance psychology I knew it was the avenue for me.
 After my degree, masters and professional practice, I achieved Chartered status with the British Psychological Society in 2009 and I am also a registered Practitioner Psychologist with the Health and Care Professions Council (HCPC) – the regulatory body for Psychologists in the UK.
 I am also an accredited Spotlight practitioner and you can find out more about this here.

 I have been fortunate to work in a range of different sports including football (England Men’s U21s; England Men’s pathway; Lionesses; Manchester City Women), Cricket (Surrey County Cricket Club; England Men’s Pathway) Paralympic Archery and currently GB Hockey.
-Throughout these experiences I have been to multiple World and European Championships, countless overseas tours, 2 Paralympic Games (London and Rio) and now working towards the Tokyo Olympic Games.
+Throughout these experiences I have been to multiple World and European Championships, countless overseas tours, two Paralympic Games (London and Rio) and and one Olympic Games (Tokyo).
 Whilst these sports have different psychological demands, one thing remains common – achieving excellence in human performance.

 I have also worked with professional MMA fighters, coaches and county age group squads in athletics and individual performers in sports including darts, Olympic swimming, rugby, golf, kick boxing, gymnastics, rifle shooting, laser sailing and ballet dancers.